This subject is part of the Faculty of Languages and Communication.

 Autumn

-Component 1 Section A Reading and Creative Writing revision Component 2 Section B Reading
+Component 1 Section A Reading 20th Century Fiction and Creative Writing Component 2 Section B Reading 19th and 21st Century Non-Fiction

 Spring

-Component 2 Section B Reading and Transactional Writing revision Revision
+Component 2 Section B Transactional Writing – newspaper and magazine articles, reviews, guides, formal reports, letter writing Revision

 Summer